DuyguKayaOzturk/BookStoreApi/README.md

 1.Create a new ASP.NET Core minimal API application.

-2. Design the database and create it using the MySQL script
+2.Design the database and create it using the MySQL script

 3.Use ADO.net to perform CRUD operations.